blbadger/blbadger.github.io/mandelbrot-set.md

 ![mandelbrot_set]({{https://blbadger.github.io}}fractals/mandelbrot_corrected.png)

 The Mandelbrot set is a very rich fractal.
-Here is a zoom on the point - 0.74797 + 0.072500001i.
+Here is a zoom on the point - 0.74797 + 0.072500001i (see [here](/julia-sets.md) for a description of how to make the video)

 ![disappearing mandelbrot]({{https://blbadger.github.io}}fractals/mandelbrot_zoom1.gif)